getpop/cache-control/README.md

 ## How it works

-It adds a mandatory directive `<cacheControl>` to all fields, which an associated max-age configuration, set on a field-by-field basis.
-The response will then be added a `Cache Control` header with the lowest max-age from all the requested fields, or `no-store` if any field is set to not be cached (max-age: 0).
+It adds a mandatory directive `<cacheControl>` to all fields, which has a max-age value set for each field.

+The response will send a `Cache-Control` header with the lowest max-age from all the requested fields, or `no-store` if any field has max-age: 0.

 ## Examples